 Dubliners like tea.
 In fact, Irish people are the second biggest consumers of tea in the world (the Turks hold first place).
 But Coffee culture is taking over and more people drink coffee than don’t these days.
+In fact, Dubliners are the second most obsessed coffee drinkers in the world.
 So where do people go for good coffee in Dublin?
 Which businesses compete for the prize of Dublin’s best cafe?

 Starbucks is popular, of course.
 I have no love for the big café chains but the Irish have taken it to heart.
 The Irish are Europe’s biggest fans of the Seattle Coffee chain but there are plenty of other places to get a delicious coffee in Dublin.
 Here are the Top 10 Best coffee shops Dublin (in my humble opinion).